DavidMaguire93/PandS/pands-project2021/irisReadme.txt

 used in the 'c =' parameter of pyplot.scatter to create different colours for each species in the plot.
 I found with this, however, that I could not add a legend to the plot to display what colour is what species.
 In order to add a legend, I had to create 3 differents sets of data with each set being each species and assign them a label.
 I used the naming sequence as follows:splpw : (s)etosa (p)etal (l)ength (p)etal (w)idth.
 This allowed me to creat a different label for every iteration of variables for each species.
 I used the 'c =' parameter to assign a different colour to each group of datasets.
 I used the plyplot .xlabel, .ylabel and .title to label both axes and add a title.
 I used the pyplot.legend with a list of the lables used and the accompanying legend label (each species).
 Finally, I used the pyplot .savefig and .show as above.
+Were I clould label the axes, I included a (cm) clarification.
 I did this 12 times for each pair of variables.
 Upon review, this was a lot of code, and it's possible that a function could be made to cut down on the code length.
 The function would most likely have a lot of parameters and I'm not sure on how much code this would save.

 In researching for this project, I came across a plot in a youtube video that I thought would be quite useful and brings together all the scatter plots made above.
 This is called a pairplot and is made using seaborn.
 It creates a 4x4 matrix which contains